TeaInside/simple_file_transfer/README.md

 ## Minimal Working Example
 You can see the minimal working example in `users/ammarfaizi2`.
-Feel free to ask a question if you have via GitHub repository issue.
+Feel free to ask a question via GitHub repository issue.

 # License